noms-digital-studio/hub-admin/README.md

 ----
 GET /hub-admin/content-items<?filter=[filter]>

-filter is an optional query parameter, it defaults to application/pdf is not sent
+filter is an optional query parameter, it defaults to application/pdf if not sent.

+To provide a filter that returns everything use '{}' for the filter value.

 e.g.
 ```